 IRS Hardship – Rules & How to Apply for Uncollectible Status

 If you qualify for the CNC tax program for financial hardship reasons, the IRS temporarily pauses all collection activity on your account.
-However, you still owe the IRS money and interest continues to accrue on your tax debt.
+However, you still owe the IRS money and interest continues to accrue on your tax amount owed.
 If you owe more than $10,000, a federal tax lien will show on your credit report.
-That stays in place until you pay the debt or it expires.
+That stays in place until you pay the liability or it expires.
 That can make it difficult to get loans.

 How to Apply for Uncollectible Status From the IRS

 To get uncollectible status from the IRS, you must prove that you can’t afford to pay your tax bill.
 You need to show the IRS that you have no assets you could sell (some caveats) to cover the liability and that your income only covers essential expenses.

 Prior to requesting currently not collectible status you should do the following first:

 - File all past due tax returns for the years you had a filing requirement.

 - Continue to file any tax returns that come due, even if you cannot pay.
 Filing current taxes will prevent the failure to file penalty which is much higher than the failure to pay penalty.

 - Get together your financial information that will verify your income and expenses that the IRS will need.

 To fill out this form, you need copies of all your financial information.
 That includes your paychecks, income and expense reports from your business, and statements from your retirement account.
 You also need details on loans such as mortgages, car loans, and credit cards.
 After you finish filling out the form, make copies of all this information.
 You need to include the copies with your application.
 Don’t send originals—the IRS can lose things.